Bala-6478/JAVA-PROBLEMS/README.md

 * example 2 in private access modifier in java
 * command line arguments in java
 * command line argument in java using for each loop in java
+* command line argument in java use to calculate sum of two number